 Indication Status Relevant Codes Notes

-Insulin syringe used by physician or under direct physician supervision in an emergency (e.g., diabetic coma) Covered No specific codes listed in NCD 133 Must meet §1861(s)(2)(A) "incident to" requirements; physician direct involvement required
+Insulin syringe used by physician (or under direct personal supervision) in a diabetic emergency (e.g., diabetic coma) Covered No specific codes listed in NCD 133 Must meet "incident to" requirements under §1861(s)(2)(A)

-Insulin syringe used by a diabetic patient (self-administration or routine use) Not Covered No specific codes listed in NCD 133 Explicitly excluded by CMS; does not meet "incident to" benefit criteria
+Insulin syringe used by a diabetic patient for self-administration of insulin Not Covered No specific codes listed in NCD 133 Explicitly excluded; benefit category does not apply regardless of medical necessity

 CMS Insulin Syringe Billing Guidelines and Action Items 2026